joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/28/dining/le-french-wine-shop-vin-sur-vingt.html?searchResultPosition=8

 **Snow Squall Leads to 50-Car Pileup on Pennsylvania Highway**\
-`Several tractor-trailers were involved in the chain-reaction crash on Interstate 81, about 50 miles northeast of Harrisburg, Pa.`\
+`Several tractor-trailers were involved in the chain-reaction crash on Interstate 81, about 50 miles northeast of Harrisburg, Pa.
+The wreckage extended for about a mile, the authorities said.`\
 https://nytimes.com/2022/03/28/us/crash-pennsylvania-snow.html?searchResultPosition=9

 **A Violinist Rethinks Her Devotion to Music, With Emotion and Erudition**\